RenzoSev/typescript-countdown/README.md

 1. 😎 Simple to use: __you just need to choose the time with the arrows__.
 1. 🤓 Smart Countdown: __the countdown will help you to set your wanted time__.
 1. 🌞🌝 Light and Dark mode available.
-1. 🧑‍🎨 Highly customizable countdown:
+1. 🧑‍🎨 Highly customizable countdown
-    1. 4 time presets;
-    1. Text of start and end button.
 1. 😮 Very responsive countdown: __available for all devices__.
 1. 🎵 Youtube Player: __choose your favorite music__.
 1. 💾 User interaction is saved on localStorage: